 Our journey began with pioneering the use of H- ions to accelerate protons for medical applications, and Cyclone C30, C10/5 and C18/9 cyclotrons quickly became the standard in the medical field.
-In the 1990's, we designed and installed the first commercially-available cyclotron-based proton therapy center, in the Massachusetts General Hospital, although synchrotrons were the solution used everywhere.
+In the 1990's, we designed and installed the first commercially-available cyclotron-based proton therapy center, in the Massachusetts General Hospital, despite the widespread use of synchrotrons as the standard solution.
 Since then, we developed the largest network of proton therapy centers and experience, with over 75 projects installed or underway worldwide, and a proton therapy installed base that will double in the next 5 years, fully dedicating ourselves to transforming cancer care.